juan-cardelino/stasm/README.md

 Changelog
 =========
-2013.05: created CMakeLists.txt and tested on linux and mac 2014.01:  * added comments of windows compilation
+2013.05.09: created CMakeLists.txt and tested on linux and mac 2014.01.14:       * added comments of windows compilation
-          * added suppor for STASM 4.1.0
+                  * added support for STASM 4.1.0

 Instructions
 ============